spasimir21/camera-processor/@camera-processor/virtual-background/README.md

 // Depending on the Segmentation Backend you're using the settings here are different
 // The settings for the BodyPix Backend are here: https://www.npmjs.com/package/@tensorflow-models/body-pix#config-params-in-bodypixload
 // And these are the settings for the MLKit Backend
-// model_path is the path where you hosted the mlkit-selfie.tflite file
+// modelPath is the path where you hosted the model's .tflite file
-// module_path is the path where you hosted tflite-helper's module files segmentation_analyzer.loadModel({
+// modulePath is the path where you hosted tflite-helper's module files segmentation_analyzer.loadModel({
   modelPath: './tflite/models/mlkit-selfie.tflite',
   modulePath: './tflite/'